pitabyte/Emako-Task/README.md

 request happened at 1 AM, then saving TempMax and TempMin in a file for that day could be misleading for future use, because those values can be very different as the day progresses.

-Essentially 'history weather' and 'current weather' are very different from each other, hence the division.
+Essentially 'history weather' and 'current weather' are different from each other, hence the division.